calvinmetcalf/mbtiles.erl/README.md

 change info to info.json or info.jsonp to if you would like one of those format as opposed to an erlang list of tuples

 if mbtiles:start(db). is used on a non exsisting set of mbtiles then it will be created, but I'm using a significantly simplified schema with 4 tables tiles, grids, grid_data, and metadata which functionally should be identical.

+also added

+	mbtiles:put(db,"name","value").

+which will insert name and value into the metadata table, notice the quotations.

+	mbtiles:put(db,tile,z,x,y,tiledata).

+will incert the binary tiledata into the db flipping the y you can also use

+	mbtiles:put(db,tile,{tms|xyz},z,x,y,tiledata).

+if you want to specify the scheme.

+putting grids in will come......at some point.